 PROGRAM - The primary goal of the Arthur M. Sackler Gallery is to advance the scholarly appreciation and public knowledge of Asian art.
+The Gallery staff achieves this goal through research and exhibitions.
 Towards this end, Dr. Arthur M. Sackler donated a collection of nearly 1,000 objects in the fields of Chinese, Indian, Southeast Asian, Near Eastern, and Japanese art to the Smithsonian.
 This collection includes Chinese jades spanning a period from Neolithic times (5000 B.C.-1500 B.C.) into the 19th century; Chinese bronzes from the Shang (ca. 1523 B.C.-ca. 1028 B.C.) through the Han (206 B.C.-A.D.
 220) dynasties; Chinese painting; Chinese lacquer, Near Eastern ceramics and metalwork, and sculpture from Cambodia, India, and Thailand.

-Research - Research is the focus of the Sackler Gallery, providing the basis for exhibitions, publications, and collections acquisitions.
-Through collection research records and public lectures, the Sackler disseminates research results to the public.
-Monthly lectures by members of the curatorial staff of the Sackler and Freer Galleries include topics of current research by both museums; additional lectures by non-staff discuss topics related to Asian art and culture.
+Research - The Gallery's primary area of focus, research, provides the basis for exhibitions, publications, and collections acquisitions.
+The research program involves both visiting scholars and the permanent curatorial and conservation staff.
+The Sackler disseminates research results to the public through public lectures and by making collection research computer data available.
+Monthly lectures by members of the curatorial staff of the Sackler Gallery include topics of current research; additional lectures by non-staff discuss topics related to Asian art and culture.
 Publications include not only exhibition catalogues, but free gallery guides, papers, and articles.
-The research program involves both visiting scholars and the permanent curatorial staff.

-The Gallery's publications program includes a quarterly magazine, Asian Art, intended for the general public and containing the results of the most recent research in the field.
+The Gallery's publications program includes a quarterly magazine, Asian Art, written for general public understanding.
 This publication, produced in cooperation with Oxford University Press, has color plates and informative text relating to various research activities, the permanent collection, recent acquisitions, and special exhibitions.
-The Gallery will produce the Asian art history journal Artibus Asiae, now totally funded by the Sackler Foundation, although its content is independent of the Sackler Gallery programs and collections.
+The Gallery produces the Asian art history journal Artibus Asiae, funded by the Sackler Foundation.
+The journal's contents are independent of the Sackler Gallery programs and collections.
 Exhibitions, exhibition catalogues, and lectures at the Gallery result from specific research projects.
 Free leaflets and gallery guides are available to the public.